php-telegram-bot/core/README.md

 ```

 *sendAudio*, *sendDocument*, *sendSticker*, *sendVideo* and *sendVoice* all work in the same way.
-See *ImageCommand.php* for a full example.
+See *examples/Commands/ImageCommand.php* for a full example.

 #### Send Chat Action